tuanvu0995/snake-console/README.md

 - Use arrow keys to control the snake
 - Eat the food to grow the snake
 - Avoid hitting the wall or the snake itself
+- You can play with multiple snakes in the selection menu

 ## Development